mattbierner/blog.mattbierner.com/_posts/2018-12-08-five-years.md

 When I finally made it to the viewpoint, I couldn't stop laughing.
 Here I was glancing around nervously for gulls and covered in bird splotches and I still had another three hours on the island.
 Beautiful view though.

-A few minuets later, I watched a woman run the gauntlet with some water bottle headgear too.
+A few minutes later, I watched a woman run the gauntlet with some water bottle headgear too.
 She made it out cleaner than I had.
 We decided to stick together from then on, and stay on the safe parts of the island.
 Still lots of squawking and some menacing hovering, but nothing close to that first go.
 So remember, if the ranger tells you to bring a buddy, you should bring a buddy because those birds aren't messing around.

 {% include image.html file="anacapa.jpg" %}

 Shit, in retrospect that gull story is probably pretty shitty.
 Al told it better.
 May as well bore you with stories about driving down the California coast and finding a Polaris missile right as you're about to turn back.
 I didn't make up that missile story as some sort of really obvious psychosexual metaphor; after filming *We are our own pornography*, that's literally what happened.
-And I was super paranoid about loosing the footage too, so I was touring the missile garden and going out exploring tide-pools and all that with a big old backpack stuffed with a laptop, router, and pair of iPhones + VR headsets.
+And I was super paranoid about losing the footage too, so I was touring the missile garden and going out exploring tide-pools and all that with a big old backpack stuffed with a laptop, router, and pair of iPhones + VR headsets.
 You had to be there.

 And you know, while being stuck on a hot, smelly, mile-long hunk of rock with zero trees and ten billion brooding, shit-bombing, murdering gulls who screech uncontrollably if you come within twenty feet of them may not be everyone's ideal vacation, it was memorable.
 It was ridiculous.
 It was fun.
 It was something to talk about when I got back.
 And it helped distract me before filming Theremin-X. Filming was its own adventure.
 Turned out pretty good though.
 Plus this time around I only played through *Yooka-Laylee* before I could edit the video.
 Much better.

-This is the kind stuff you never see: all the work, all the failure, all the doubt; the victories and the ridiculousness.
+This is the kind of stuff you never see: all the work, all the failure, all the doubt; the victories and the ridiculousness.
 Like how I've spent the last few years with a big painting made out of Monopoly money next to my bed.
 Can't bring myself to finish it for some reason.
 One day.
 Maybe I'll *In Profile* that.

 But why try to lift back the veil, even just a little?
 What is the point of writing all this?